During the Project you will work on your technical and communication skills. At the end of this module you'll learn the following:

 Ideally, the project team would consist of the following:

-- Three volunteer mentors, forming a balanced team; and
+- Two volunteer mentors (Tech Lead and Product Manager, forming a balanced team; and

 - A product owner.

 The mentor group would include an engineer (responsible for unblocking technical/architectural issues, not an extra developer), designer (responsible for user research and UI/UX) and product manager (responsible for prioritisation and alignment with the product owner’s goals).
 This gives an opportunity to bring in volunteers from the broader tech community, and exposes the trainees to the roles they could be collaborating with in employment.

 The product owner would either be a representative from the partner organisation or someone at CYF, depending on the project.
 It’s important that they are able to engage at least twice a week with the team, and have the authority to make decisions that let the team keep moving.

 We’re going to run the final projects in weekly “sprints”, planning out what we’re going to do as teams and as individuals.
 Each week will therefore look something like:

 Daily standup: post a daily message in the team Slack channel to let the rest of the team know what you’re working on, what progress you’ve made (even, and perhaps especially, if it’s none so far) and share anything that’s blocking you.
 Set a time for this and stick to it.
 Don't forget to also read your team members updates and try to help them when they are blocked.
 Afterwards, post a team summary in the main class channel.